We Take Green Seriously

 Green Marine Certification

-In 2017, The Port of Hueneme became the first California port to earn its Green Marine Certification this month.
-Green Marine’s environmental program assists ports, terminal operators and shipping lines in reducing their environmental footprint through a comprehensive program that addresses key environmental issues and criteria using 11 performance indicators including air emissions, prevention of spills and leakages, community impacts, and environmental leadership.
-The Port received the highest possible scores in the spill prevention, environmental leadership, and community impact categories.
+The Port of Hueneme is the first California port to receive certification from Green Marine, the preeminent certifier of sustainable maritime facility operations.
+Green Marine’s environmental program assists ports, terminal operators and shipping lines in reducing their environmental footprint through a comprehensive program that addresses key environmental issues and criteria.
 Being that Green Marine is completely voluntary, it affirms even further Port of Hueneme’s commitment to staying on the leading edge of environmental stewardship.
 Read More

 A high value commodity handled at the Port of Hueneme includes the import and export of automobiles and other rolling stock. read more